U.S. Soldier conquers French Desert Commando Course

 |0

-This work, U.S. Soldier conquers French Desert Commando Course, by SGT Haden Tolbert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Soldier conquers French Desert Commando Course, by MSgt Jerilyn Quintanilla, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT